How to Find a Contract Manufacturer in Vietnam

 Step 3: Initial Screening

-• Confirming factory capabilities (Do they specialize in your product category?
-Can they meet your desired production volumes?)
+• Whether they specialize in your product category and can meet your volume requirements

-• Request samples or process validation to verify their capabilities before moving forward
+• A request for samples or process validation before you move forward

 Step 5: Assess and Audit

-• Visit the factory or hire a third-party auditor
+• Visiting the facilities (in-person or through a third-party auditor)

 Step 6: Negotiate and Contract

-• Establish payment terms (avoid large upfront deposits without safeguards in place)
+• Set payment terms that avoid large upfront deposits without safeguards

 • Include quality control and rework clauses

-• Include force majeure clauses to protect against unforeseen events
+• Add force majeure clauses for unforeseen disruptions

 Step 7: Pilot Production

-• Run a pilot batch to test production processes, quality control, and logistics
+Run a pilot batch to test production processes, quality control, and logistics.
+Establish communication protocols, iron out misunderstandings, and validate timelines.
+Only scale up once initial runs prove successful.

 Step 8: Relationship Management